JBZoo/CSV-Blueprint/README.md

   -S, --skip-schema[=SKIP-SCHEMA]  Skip schema validation.
                                    If you are sure that the schema is correct, you can skip this check.
-                                   Empty value or "yes" will be treated as "true". [default: "no"] --no-progress                Disable progress bar animation for logs.
+                                   Empty value or "yes" will be treated as "true". [default: "no"] -D, --debug                      Show debug information.
+Only for developers.
+      --no-progress                Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                    It has major priority then --non-zero-on-error.
 It's on your own risk!